 Personalized learning support

 In addition to peer and mentor support through M-Home, our learning specialist works with students to identify a wide spectrum of learning challenges and then develops targeted learning support plans to maximize students’ capabilities.
 Med school faculty coaches, along with Branch, Leadership and Capstone advisors, and OHEI faculty are available to provide additional guidance as needed in all four years.
 There are many additional resources available on the greater University campus to help students with specific learning disabilities that our learning specialist can help students access when they need them.
 Learn more about the types of student support available through the Medical School.

 Valued student voice

 Michigan believes in seeking input and counsel from students on all aspects of the medical school experience, both formally and informally.
 This feedback provides invaluable insight and direction about what’s working and what can be improved in both content and delivery.
-As a student, you can participate in many ways: review each of the sequences, courses and clinical experiences; participate in pilot courses; become a member of the Student Advisory Committee for the new curriculum or as an integral member of the different workgroups; complete teaching evaluations and end-of-year surveys; and participate in Student Council activities or on one of the many student task forces that advise administration.
+As a student, you can review sequences, courses and clinical experiences; participate in pilot courses; join the Student Advisory Committee; complete evaluations and end-of-year surveys; and/or participate in Student Council activities.